 This qualification is designed to meet the needs of the builders, managers or supervisors of small and medium-sized building businesses depending on the State or Territory of their operation.

-Builder licensing varies across States and Territories and additional requirements to attainment of this qualification may be required.
+Builder licensing requirements vary across States and Territories and additional requirements to the attainment of this qualification may be required.

-The qualification has core unit of competency requirements that cover common skills for the construction industry.
+This qualification has core units of competency requirements that cover common skills for the construction industry.

 Additional units of competency may be required to meet builder registration requirements in various States and Territories.

 Tuition Fee: $9,000.00

 To achieve this qualification, the candidate must demonstrate competency in:

 Some units in this qualification may have prerequisite requirements, which must be met when packaging the qualification.
 Users are referred to the list of CPC08 units with prerequisite unit requirements available in this Training Package for this purpose.

 BSBSMB406A - Manage small business finances

 CPCCBC4001A - Apply building codes and standards to the construction process for low rise building projects